Skip all navigation Skip to page navigation

 • Meningococcal Vaccine: At age 11 or 12, your teen should get their first meningococcal vaccine.

-• Tdap (Tetanus, diphtheria and pertussis): At age 11 or 12, teens will receive a Tdap vaccine to protect them against tetanus, diphtheria and pertussis (whooping cough).
+• Tdap (Tetanus, diphtheria and pertussis): At age 11 or 12, teens will get a Tdap vaccine.
+It protects against tetanus, diphtheria, and whooping cough.
 It's a slightly different version of a vaccine your child received as a baby (DTaP).

-• COVID-19: The COVID-19 vaccination is the best way to protect teens from long-term problems if they get sick with COVID.
+• COVID-19: The best way to protect teens is to vaccinate them.
+It prevents long-term problems if they get sick with COVID.

 School Entry Immunizations for Preteens and Teens